rdagumampan/yuniql/samples/postgresql-efcore-sample/README.md

 ## README
 The following example demonstrates how we can use yuniql to support raw SQL-based migrations in a Entity Framework Core (ef-core) code-first project.

-The project
+In this sample, we have standard ef-core code-first project with models only and dbcontext.
+Then we generate the first migrations with `ef migrations add InitialCreate`.
+Then we generate the baseline version of database with `ef migrations script` and place it with yunql's `v0.00` version directory.
+From here, we run `yuniql run` to execute the migrations with the target database.

+To simulate changes, we create a new model class `TestClass` and add it into efcore's `yuniqldbContext`.
+We create efcore migrations step with `ef migrations add TestClass`.
+This produces a new migration class in `Migrations` directory.
+Then we generate the change script with `ef migrations script` and place it in yuniql's `v0.01`.
+From here, we run `yuniql run` to execute the migrations with the target database.
+Yuniql knows the least version so it will only execute `v0.01`.

 ## Install yuniql CLI
 https://github.com/rdagumampan/yuniql/wiki/Install-yuniql